vedph/cadmus_web/README.md

 - `updateJson(json: string)`: update the `json` property from the specified code, without triggering a call to `onModelSet`.
 - `onModelSet`: invoked whenever the json property is set, unless setting it via `updateJson`.
 The default implementation does nothing.
 Override to add custom behavior, e.g. update the form to reflect the new part value.
 - `onThesauriSet`: invoked whenever the thesauri property is set.
+- `close()`: emit the close editor event.
+- `save()`: if the root form is valid, get the model from its controls, serialize it into JSON and emit the JSON change event, marking the root form as pristine.

 Also, the base class implements `ComponentCanDeactivate`, which is used by pending changes guards to decide if the user should be prompted when leaving the editor.
 This relies on the `dirty$` input property, and on the root form's dirty state: both must be false for the guard to allow exiting the editor without prompting.